MohammadThabetHassan/Voice-DeepfakeVishing-Detector-Generator/README.md

 This project is licensed under the MIT License.
 See [LICENSE](LICENSE).

 > **Disclaimer:**
-> This project is for research and educational purposes only.
-Do not use for malicious activities.
-> Always comply with local laws and obtain consent before analyzing or generating voice data.
+> Research and educational use only.
+Do not use for malicious purposes.
+Comply with all laws and obtain consent before analyzing or generating voice data.

 ---

-**Related Papers & Resources:**
+**References & Further Reading:**
 - [ASVspoof Challenge](https://www.asvspoof.org/)
 - [Voice Deepfake Detection Research](https://arxiv.org/abs/1910.11916)